abdanzamzam/NodeHive/README.md

-# NodeHive JavaScript Framework (Node.js)
+# NodeHive Framework
-The Node.js JavaScript Framework based on express.js.
+The JavaScript Framework (node.js) based on expressjs.